kadmohardy/BankingAPI/README.md

 }
 ````

 It`s important to note that transaction operations needs an authentication token to be realized.
-We using integers number for money amount in order to simplify transactions process.

 ### 1.4 Back Office
   The API provide a set of very simplistic reports that inform the total traded per day, month and year.
 To give diary report, the user needs make a GET request using the following route:
   ````localhost:4000/reports?type=diary&day=07&month=08&year=2020````